raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

-The pen colour will change as it draws each electricity category, set the colours to match those used for the example countries.
-After the pen has finished drawing the categories it will turn to the colour of te background.
+The pen colour will change as it draws each resource.
+In order to compare the resources generated across multiple countries, the colour representing each resource needs to match.
+After the pen has finished drawing the categories it will turn to the colour of the background.

 --- task ---

-Add eight `set pen colour to`{:class="block3extensions"} blocks into your code.
-These will represent the seven categories plus an additional colour to represent the background.
+Add seven `set pen colour to`{:class="block3extensions"} blocks into your code.
+These will represent the six categories plus an additional colour to represent the background.

-Change the colours of each block in turn to represent a different colour, the values are in the table below and you can look back to making the grey square on the last step if you need more help about how to change them.
+Change the colours of each block in turn to represent a different colour, the values are in the table below and you can look back to making the grey square on the previous step if you need a reminder about how to change them.

 ![image of colour chart](images/colour-chart.png)